 Given the stakes, it is important to consult an experienced Florida DUI defense lawyer as soon as possible for guidance.
-Here at Fowler Law Group, our Sarasota and Bradenton DUI attorneys have helped numerous DUI defendants avoid criminal liability, particularly in cases where law enforcement was overzealous and lacked sufficient proof of misconduct.
+Here at Fowler Law Group, our Sarasota, Venice and Bradenton DUI attorneys have helped numerous DUI defendants avoid criminal liability, particularly in cases where law enforcement was overzealous and lacked sufficient proof of misconduct.

 There are a variety of effective defenses that can be employed to fight a DUI charge.
 These defenses include, but are not limited to:

 - The law enforcement officers did not establish the necessary “reasonable suspicion” to engage in a legitimate police stop.